 Sexed orhatea have a telepathic connection to all sexless drones.
 Bonded male and female pairs have a stronger telepathic link that enables two-way communication.

 Orhatea speak their own language that is a combination of physical and mental ques combined with vocalizations made with air sacks under their shells.
 The language is not effective without an empathetic or telepathic connection and cannot be spoken by other species.

-Unsexed orhatea can live a century, the sexed extend that to three centuries, with the Amah an Earah living up to one-thousand years before meeting the Angatam.
+Unsexed orhatea can live a century, the sexed extend that to three centuries, with the Amah an Earah living up to five centuries before meeting the Angatam.